Symplectic Excision and Distance Rigidity: Introduction

-\begin{rem} Theorem \ref{tm:1} too follows from a somewhat more quantitative statement.
-For certain tori that are close enough to the divisor we shall show that there is an a priori upper bound on the distance between the torus and the divisor.
-This upper bound is linear in a certain flux distance to the divisor, for small enough flux distance. \end{rem}
+\begin{rem} Theorem~\ref{tm:1} too follows from a~quantitative statement.
+For certain tori that are close enough to the divisor, we shall show that there is an a~priori upper bound on the distance between the torus and the divisor.
+This upper bound is linear in a~certain flux distance to the divisor, for small enough flux distance. \end{rem}

-Before proceeding, we point out an elementary obstruction: if $g_J$ is geometrically bounded, Günther's volume comparison implies uniform lower bounds on volumes of balls of radius smaller than the injectivity radius.
-In particular \emph{the complement of a compact subset of a symplectic manifold is not geometrically bounded.} That is, the theorems above are only non-trivial when the excised set is properly embedded and no-compact.
-However \emph{we do not know} whether this is an artifact of this specific notion of completeness.
-In subsection \ref{subsec:IntroCompleteness} we revisit the main results considering a more general notion of completeness.
-It is not clear whether volume finitenss remains an obstruction.
+Before proceeding, we point out an elementary obstruction: if $g_J$ is geometrically bounded, G\"unther's volume comparison~\cite{Gallot,Gunther} implies uniform lower bounds on volumes of balls of radius smaller than the injectivity radius.
+In particular, \emph{the complement of a~compact subset of a~symplectic manifold is not geometrically bounded.} That is, the theorems above are only non-trivial when the excised set is properly embedded and non-compact.
+However, \emph{we do not know} whether this is an artifact of this specific notion of completeness.
+In Section~\ref{subsec:IntroCompleteness}, we revisit the main results considering a~more general notion of completeness.
+It is not clear whether volume finiteness remains an obstruction.
 We shall return to this question numerous times in the introduction in connection with $\bC^2\setminus\{0\}$.